platformio/platformio-docs/platforms/index.rst

 Development Platforms
 =====================

-*PlatformIO* has pre-built different development platforms for popular OS (*Mac OS X, Linux (+ARM) and Windows*).
-Each of them include compiler, debugger, uploader (for embedded) and many other useful tools.
+PlatformIO ecosystem has decentralized architecture.
+Build scripts, toolchains, the pre-built tools for the popular OS (*Mac OS X, Linux (+ARM) and Windows*) are organized into the multiple development platforms.

-Also it has pre-configured settings for most popular **Embedded Platform Boards**.
-You have no need to specify in :ref:`projectconf` type or frequency of MCU, upload protocol or etc. Please use ``board`` option.
+Each development platform contains:

+- **PlatformIO Build System** based build scripts for the supported frameworks and SDKs
+- Pre-configured presets for embedded boards
+- Pre-compiled toolchains and relative tools for multiple architectures.

+A platform name or its specific version could could be specified using :ref:`projectconf_env_platform` option in :ref:`projectconf`.

 Embedded
 --------